nilsoveras/usd/api_db.md

-# Dictionary SQLite database format.
+# Dictionary SQLite database format..

 This document describes the SQLite export format of the "Bokmålsordboka og Nynorskordboka" dictionary.
 This is a database file containing a collection of